clay/amphora-auth/README.md

 ## Authentication

-This module provides authenticating users in Clay locally with an username and password or using third-party providers.
+This module provides local authentication in Clay with a username and password and allows for easy configuration of Oauth for authentication with third-party providers.
 Here's a list of the supported providers:

 - Google
 - Twitter
 - Slack
 - LDAP

-We'll also have to create a user account to edit pages in Clay.
+To get started editing in Clay, create a user account.
 The easiest way to do this is to create a `user.yml` file that looks like this:

 ```yml
 _users: